 Many of us are experiencing a great disconnect with nature coupled with feelings of alarm and helplessness over ongoing environmental destruction.
 In his book, The Sand County Almanac, Aldo Leopold calls for a “Land Ethic,” in which “the relationships between people and land are intertwined: care for people cannot be separated from care for the land.
 A land ethic is a moral code of conduct that grows out of these interconnected caring relationships.”
 Leopold argues that land ethic cannot occur without a close personal connection to the environment.
 However, the relationship between humans and nature is weakening, creating a wide gap between the two, as stated in Richard Louv’s book, The Last Child in the Woods.
 In order to spark true environmental change, rekindling that relationship is a vital piece.

-We invite you to join Discovering the Ecological Self by filling out the introductory form to find your own unique nature-based symbols and images.
+We invite you to join Discovering the Ecological Self by filling out the introductory survey to find your own unique nature-based symbols and images.
 The survey results help us identify threads and patterns in our relationships to nature and inspires new imagery for the project.
 Contact information is optional.

 Kimberly Callas, the artist of the project, originally began her work in sustainability by moving to Maine with her family, determined to find ways to live sustainably and independent of foreign oil.
 Together, she and her husband built an in-ground, off-the-grid home and co-founded a sustainability institute called Newforest.
 This institute provided opportunities for research and education in sustainability to a broad range of the community, including school children, energy auditors, and permaculture gardeners.
 Callas and her husband were guided by the belief that “to restore to the human community its ability to see itself as nature, embedded within the larger landscape, is a fundamental and indispensable act of environmental restoration.”
 In other words, the recognition of how intertwined our existence as humans is with nature is a vital part of allowing us to live with nature, rather than from it.
 Seeing ourselves as nature “allows us to act more often in concert with nature, creating in both the built environment and natural worlds systems that would allow the human community to meet its needs in ways that promote sustainable ecological health” (Read et al.).